keikaloustian/tweeter/README.md

 # Tweeter Project

-Tweeter is a single-page Twitter clone, focused on client-side rendering and responsive design.
+Tweeter is a single-page Twitter clone focused on client-side rendering and responsive design.

 Built HTML, CSS, JavaScript, jQuery and AJAX.